 I’m really struggling to follow through on consequences with my son lately.
 He’s pushing limits all day, but when I see the disappointment and remorse on his face, I give him another chance, even though I know it’s not wise.
 Please, fellow parents, do you have any words of wisdom to encourage me to be strong?

 Many of us have shared the same sentiments.
-Even though I knew that following through is important, I wanted to find out exactly why.
-And here is what I learned:
+Even though I knew that following through is important, I wanted to learn why:

 Kids will take us seriously